With Slack, Gozney Heats Up Productivity and Connection

 Integrated tools keep Gozney agile

 Slack’s intuitive integration capabilities give Gozney another edge.
-By organising workloads and centralising processes, integrations help the company stay fleet-footed for rapid growth.
+By organizing workloads and centralizing processes, integrations help the company stay fleet-footed for rapid growth.

 Slack’s integrations reduce context switching, empowering better focus and efficiency.
-‘I’m someone who perpetually exists with too many tabs open on my desktop, and so being able to just reference it all in one place and not have to jump between multiple programmes helps make everything a bit more efficient,’ Cooper-Costello says, adding that it’s possible to complete entire tasks without ever leaving the Slack app.
+“I’m someone who perpetually exists with too many tabs open on my desktop, and so being able to just reference it all in one place and not have to jump between multiple programs helps make everything a bit more efficient,” Cooper-Costello says, adding that it’s possible to complete entire tasks without ever leaving the Slack app.

 While Gozney brings people together through the power of pizza, the Slack team is thrilled to be the secret ingredient that helps the company fire up collaboration and connection — one message (and pizza) at a time.